-Ellie facilitates art in primary schools.
-She was recently awarded funding from Tipperary County Council under the Artist in Primary School Scheme 2025 to continue this work.
+Ellie also facilitates children’s art workshops, primarily in school settings.
 Her workshops focus on textile art, and children learn new skills and techniques such as transferring designs onto fabric, embroidery and beading.
 Ellie encourages children to experiment with scrap fabrics to highlight how we can upcycle and transform everyday materials into meaningful artwork.
 This upcycling process teaches the importance of sustainability and helps children recognise the value of reusing materials, particularly in relation to fast fashion.

 Ellie emphasises the process rather than the final output and the aesthetic quality of the work produced.
 With that being said, by the end of her workshops, she aims for her students to have completed a textile work, which they can bring home and hang on their wall.
 Embroidery hoops serve as frames for the finished pieces.
 The intricacy of the works varies per age and ability.